- World Hunger

 - Thank you!GIVEDIRECT is the name that will appear on your credit card statement.
 Using a secure third party processor helps us keep our costs low and is part of how we spend more than 90% of donations directly on services to fight hunger.

 WHICH VEGETABLES?
-This is a sample list for 2013.
+This is a current sample list.
 Not all types are available at all times.

 We custom source by request.